 We have reviewed our existing policies and procedures to ensure that we are conducting business in an ethical and transparent manner.
 The processes that we consider give us control in avoiding modern slavery or human trafficking under the act within our business are:

-This statement has been approved by the SLM Board of Directors and is made pursuant to section 54(1) of the Modern Slavery Act 2015
+This statement has been approved by the Everyone Active Board of Directors and is made pursuant to section 54(1) of the Modern Slavery Act 2015